On exponential frames near the critical density: Exponential frames on locally compact abelian groups

-\begin{theorem} Let $G$ be a second countable LCA group such that its dual $\widehat G$ is compactly generated.
+Let $G$ be a second countable LCA group such that its dual $\widehat G$ is compactly generated.
 Let $H$ be the reference lattice in $G$.
-We normalize the Haar measure of $\widehat G$ so that the fundamental domain of $\widehat{G}/H^\perp$ has measure $1$.
+Suppose the Haar measure of $\widehat G$ is normalized such that the fundamental domain of $\widehat{G}/H^\perp$ has measure $1$.